 SCU Faculty Participate in the Shanghai Forum for World Traditional Medicine

 An international assembly with representatives from China, Australia, Israel, Japan, Korea, Palestine, Thailand, South Africa and United States met for two days at the Shanghai University of Traditional Chinese Medicine (TCM).
-There were presentations from representatives of these nine nations covering 12 different schools of traditional and complimentary medicine (T&CM).
+There were presentations from representatives of these nine nations covering 12 different schools of traditional and complementary medicine (T&CM).
 These included Traditional Chinese Medicine, Ayurvedic Medicine, Traditional Arab Medicine, Traditional Thai Medicine, Kampo Medicine, Traditional Korean Medicine, Traditional African Medicine, Chiropractic, Yoga, Homeopathy, Taichi, and a TCM manipulative therapy known as Shi’s Traumatology.
 The initial event of its kind, the primary focus was to explore multiple forms of T&CM and to introduce the histories, premises and policy-realities of the various systems and practices.
-An overarching goal was to shape a platform for exchange and cooperation of the world’s traditional and complimentary medicine practices.
+An overarching goal was to shape a platform for exchange and cooperation of the world’s traditional and complementary medicine practices.

 According to the World Health Organization, traditional medicine is the sum total of knowledge, skills and practice based on the theories, beliefs and experiences indigenous to various cultures, whether explicable or not, used for the maintenance of health as well as prevention, diagnosis, improvement or treatment of physical and mental illness.